-How often should I review my health and safety policy?
+How often should I review my health and safety at work policy template?

 There is no legally specified time within which you must review your policy, but for most businesses an annual review is sensible.
 Review may also be prompted more frequently by events in your business such as changes to your premises, number of staff or systems of work.
 Tell your staff about any changes you make.
 This helps to ensure your policy is effective.

 Key health and safety requirements to consider

 What health and safety requirements must I consider when fitting out my premises?

 If you are an employer, you have a broad duty to look after the health and safety of your staff, as well as any visitors to your business premises eg customers, suppliers or contractors.
 This includes making sure your business premises comply with health and safety regulations.
 You must also consider the needs of any disabled staff or visitors as part of your fit-out.

 To assist when designing a fit out, consider the following: